jemus42/xplainfi/README.md

 ```

 Where `iter_rsmp` corresponds to the resampling iteration, i.e., 3 for
-3-fold cross-validation, and `iter_perm` corresponds to the permutation
+3-fold cross-validation, and `iter_repeat` corresponds to the permutation
 iteration within each resampling iteration, 5 in this case.
 While
 `pfi$importance()` contains the means across all iterations,
 `pfi$scores()` allows you to manually visualize or aggregate them in any